The End of History on Steam - User reviews, Price & Information

 Quick menu

-The End of History is a early access, alternate history and sandbox game developed by Tatamibeya and published by WorldMap and WhisperGames.
+The End of History is a early access, life sim and procedural generation game developed by Tatamibeya and published by WorldMap and WhisperGames.

 Released on December 10th 2025 is available only on Windows in 4 languages: English, Japanese, Simplified Chinese and Traditional Chinese.